ahmadhori/c1-solution/README.md

 - Quick summary

-This repo is the solution for the task provided by C1 I used fastapi as python framework to do the task
+This repo is the solution for the task provided by C1.\
+I used fastapi as python framework to do the task.\
+Python version to implement the solution is Python 3.7

 ## Running the application